A monotonic MM-type algorithm for estimation of nonparametric finite mixture models with dependent marginals: Conclusion

 \section{Conclusion}

 The algorithm proposed in this manuscript is designed to estimate the parameters of an arbitrary copula-based semiparametric finite density mixture model.
-It has been developed to bypass an obvious limitation of the earlier algorithm proposed in \citet*{levine2024smoothed} - its lack of monotonicity.
-The model is considered is an extremely general one - the marginal densities are not viewed as belonging to any specific family and the dependence between them is modeled using a copula.
-The algorithm is a deterministic algorithm of the MM-type that shows good performance in illustrative numerical examples.
+It has been developed to bypass an obvious limitation of the earlier algorithm proposed in \cite{levine2024smoothed} - its lack of monotonicity.
+The model considered is a general one - the marginal densities are not viewed as belonging to any specific family and the dependence between them is modeled using a copula.
+The algorithm is a deterministic algorithm of the MM type that shows good performance in illustrative numerical examples.

 As is common in statistical research, the problem considered and the algorithm suggested to solve it raise a number of additional questions worthy of consideration.
 First, to the best of our knowledge, nothing is known about the identifiability of the model \eqref{model}-\eqref{cmpt} considered in this manuscript.
-Moreover, even more circumscribed model considered in \citet*{mazo2019constraining} where all of the marginal density functions are assumed to belong to a location-scale family is not known to be identifiable either.
+Moreover, even more circumscribed model considered in \cite{mazo2019constraining} where all of the marginal density functions are assumed to belong to a location-scale family is not known to be identifiable either.
 Investigating identifiability of these models represents an important avenue for future research.

+Another important topic of future research would be to make this algorithm feasible for higher dimensional data.
+We believe that the starting point of this future research would be an attempt to model dependence of coordinates of multivariate distributions using Archimedean copulas \cite{nelsen2007introduction} pp. $109-155$.
+There are two reasons for this, in our opinion.
+The first one is that Archimedean copulas can be written down in closed form which makes optimization considerably easier.
+Second, they can model a fairly wide variety of dependence structures using only one- or two-dimensional parameters.